hozuki/MonoGame.Extended2/README.md

 Now with this library, you are able to play video using the same API as on other platforms in your game.

 The techniques, such as video-audio synchronization and independent thread rendering, can also be applied to elsewhere.
-You can consider this as a demostration of building a video player upon FFmpeg under the context of .NET technologies.
+You can consider this as a demonstration of building a video player upon FFmpeg under the context of .NET technologies.

 ## Usage